Freddie as F.R.O.7: Reception

 Despite a large publicity campaign and huge media coverage of the film's production, Freddie as F.R.O.7 was both a critical and financial flop.
 The film received negative reviews in its home country and in North America when it was released there.

 Renowned animation critic Charles Solomon said, "this 21-gun stinker makes Saturday-morning television look good."
-He continued by saying "the improbable story is so full of gaps, it's difficult to believe writer-producer-director Jon Acevski ever read his own screenplay."
+He continued by saying, "the improbable story is so full of gaps, it's difficult to believe writer-producer-director Jon Acevski ever read his own screenplay."
 Derek Elley of Variety said, "A shake 'n' bake mixture of virtually every toon genre going, it makes up in energy what it lacks in originality".
 "The movie, which bills itself as the most ambitious animated film ever to come out of Britain, is a convoluted adventure story that swirls classic fairy-tale mythology together with modern pop-cultural iconography into an unwieldy hodgepodge," said Stephen Holden of The New York Times.
+Hollis Chacona of The Austin Chronicle rate the film one star out of five, saying that "a dastardly plot is afoot in [the film]."
+He said about the animation is "a dreamy, watercolor look, though, it merely looks like an old print."

 Box office

-The film flopped at the domestic box office as well, grossing little over $1 million.
+The film grossed £387,922 ($615,000) in the United Kingdom.
 On 21 May 2007, AOL claimed the film is the lowest grossing animated film of all time by counting its US gross ($1,119,368), while as of August 2009, two widely released animated features, The Ten Commandments, which grossed $952,820 in 830 theaters (and also had Ben Kingsley) and Delgo ($694,782 / 2,160 theaters) have grossed less than F.R.O.7.
+Total losses on the film are estimated to be around $25 million.

 Cancelled sequel

 When the film was released, a proposed sequel, entitled Freddie Goes to Washington, was already in early production.
 There is little to no information on what the plot would have been like.
 However, it is speculated that after the events of the first movie, Freddie and his allies would have traveled to Washington D.C. to finally defeat Messina for good, and Freddie would've changed back into a human.
-Due to the disastrous critical and financial performance of the film, production was cancelled and the animation studio filed for bankruptcy shortly afterwards.
-As of 2016, no other information of Washington exists outside of a few pencil tests which still can be seen on a YouTube video uploaded back in 2009; presumably from a former animator involved in the film's production.
+Due to the disastrous critical and financial performance of the film, production was cancelled, and the animation studio filed for bankruptcy shortly afterward.
+As of 2016, no other information of Washington exists outside a few pencil tests which still can be seen on a YouTube video uploaded back in 2009; presumably from a former animator involved in the film's production.